linusyang/jscube/README.md

 Introduction
 -----
 A simple demo to draw 3D objects __pixel by pixel__ on 2D HTML5 canvas by only ultilizing `createImageData` and `putImageData` API.
-Simple anti-alising algorithm is added.
-Both mouse and touch screen events are supported.
+Simple anti-aliasing algorithm is added.
+Both mouse and touch screen are supported.

 Inspired by [Pre3d](https://github.com/deanm/pre3d) project, totally re-written in [CoffeeScript](http://coffeescript.org/).
 Web page is powered by [Bootstrap](http://getbootstrap.com/).